-Chi-Square goodness of fit test is a non-parametric test that is used to find out how the observed value of a given phenomena is significantly different from the expected value.
-In Chi-Square goodness of fit test, the term goodness of fit is used to compare the observed sample distribution with the expected probability distribution.
+The Chi-Square goodness of fit test is a non-parametric test that determines how significantly the observed value of a given phenomenon differs from the expected value.
+In the Chi-Square goodness of fit test, we use the term “goodness of fit” to compare the observed sample distribution with the expected probability distribution.
 This test determines how well theoretical distribution (such as normal, binomial, or Poisson) fits the empirical distribution.
-Sample data is divided into intervals.
-Then the numbers of points that fall into the interval are compared, with the expected numbers of points in each interval.
+Researchers divide sample data into intervals.
+Then, they compare the number of points in each interval with the expected number of points.

 A. Null hypothesis: The null hypothesis assumes that there is no significant difference between the observed and the expected value.